g0v-it/data-inps/README.md

 ## Credits

 - data extracted from [INPS Open Data portal](https://www.inps.it/nuovoportaleinps/default.aspx?iIDLink=103) with [IODL](http://www.dati.gov.it/iodl/2.0/) open license
-- the RDF datastore and the SPARQL endpoint is based on the [Blazegraph community edition](https://www.blazegraph.com/
+- the RDF datastore and the SPARQL endpoint is based on the [Blazegraph community edition](https://www.blazegraph.com/)
 - the Smart Data Management Platform was developed by [Enrico Fagnoni](https://github.com/ecow) using the [SDaaS platform by LinkedData.Center](http://LinkedData.Center/)
+- the [g0v-ap]((https://github.com/g0v-it/ap) ontology and the  [LODMAP Bubble Graph Ontology](https://github.com/linkeddatacenter/LODMAP-ontologies/tree/master/BGO) was developed by Enrico Fagnoni @ LinkedData.Center
-- API server was developed by [Yassine Ouahidi](https://github.com/YassineOuahidi)
+- API server was developed by [Yassine Ouahidi](https://github.com/YassineOuahidi)  @ LinkedData.Center and DataChef.Cloud

 Thanks to all project contributors, to the [Copernicani community](https://copernicani.it/) and to the [g0v asia community](http://g0v.asia) for ideas and support.